Wolverine971/9takes/src/blog/people/techies/Bill-Gates.md

 	/>
 </div>

-Bill Gates, the co-founder of Microsoft, is widely regarded as one of the most successful and influential entrepreneurs of all time.
-When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 5, the Investigator.
+<p class="firstLetter">Bill Gates, the co-founder of Microsoft, is widely regarded as one of the most successful and influential entrepreneurs of all time.
+When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 5, the Investigator.</p>

 ## He is wary of who to trust